armytag/langs/qathebo/grammar/derivation.md

 #### _gotha-_

 This prefix denotes an excessive degree of the base noun.
+The result is a Group 5 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"desire"</dd>
 <dt></dt> <dd>"greed"</dd>
 </dl>

-#### _-kʼido_
+#### _kʼido-_

-This suffix denotes a great, important version of the base noun.
+This prefix denotes a great, important version of the base noun.
+The result is a noun of the same Group as the base noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"creative work"</dd>
 <dt></dt> <dd>"classic"</dd>
+<dt></dt> <dd>"leader"</dd>
+<dt></dt> <dd>"great leader"</dd>
 </dl>

 ### From Verbs

 #### _-eɗa_

 This suffix denotes someone who performs the base verb.
+The result is a Group 1 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"write"</dd>